-Further information and the eligible VET Student Loans course list are available from the Commonwealth Department of Education and Training website http://education.gov.au/vet-student-loans.
+A list of eligible course under the new VET Student Loans scheme is available from the Commonwealth Department of Education and Training website http://education.gov.au/vet-student-loans.

 Students must have been assessed as academically suited to undertake the eligible course and their FEE-HELP balance must be greater than zero.
 A student must also be: